 ALLOW THE CUT OFF PIECE TO FALL AWAY –

-- Do NOT support both ends of the board or you will have problems.
-As you near the end of the cut, the board bows downward, which will pinch the blade causing the saw &/or board to kick back.
+If you are cutting 2×4 or material like that, do NOT support both ends of the board and cut in the middle.
+As you near the end of the cut, the board bows downward, pinching the blade and causing the saw &/or board to kick back.

 - SIDE NOTE: The falling piece of wood can take a sliver of wood with it.
-So for a nicer cut support the board continuously, next tip!
+For a nicer cut, support the board continuously; see below for details.

 SUPPORT THE WOOD FOR A NICER CUT –

-- If you want a nicer cut or you are cutting a sheet of plywood, support the wood the entire length then make a crosscut against the wood.
+If you want a cleaner cut or you are cutting a sheet of plywood, support the wood the entire length, then make a crosscut against the wood.

 USE A GUIDE –

-- Most circular saws have a marking of where the blade will cut but DON’T follow this.
-Watch the cut line right where the blade cuts the wood to give you a more accurate cut.
+Most circular saws have a marking of where the blade will cut.
+Instead, keep your eye on the cut line, right where the blade cuts the wood, to give you a more accurate cut.

 MARK UP THE BOARD –

-- How are you supposed to cut a board without marking it first?
-Mark both ends of the board and depending on the width, either use a square or a chalk line to mark the cut line.
+Don’t start to cut a board without marking it first.
+Mark both ends of the board with either a square or a chalk line, depending on the width.

-I am still learning how to be as comfortable as a construction worker with a circular saw but that will come with time, practice makes perfect!
-But if you’re struggling or want to use a circular saw make sure you first set the blade depth.
-Then use one or a couple of these methods to cut the wood; let the cut fall or crosscut the wood, use a guide, watch the blade, and mark the board.
+Finally, make sure you first set the blade depth.
+Then, use one or a couple of these methods to cut the wood: let the cut fall or crosscut the wood, use a guide, watch the blade, and mark the board.
 Using these tips will help you feel more comfortable and give you the cut you want.